ffund/tcp-ip-essentials/lab1/1-2-reserve-and-login.md

 ![](1-jacks-topology.png)

-You can customize the details of your topology further in Jacks - e.g. you can set the characteristics (capacity, for example) of each of the network links, or change the hosts' software resources (disk image, operating system), or network configuration (IP address, netmask) of the VMs.
+You can customize the details of your topology further in Jacks - e.g. you can set the characteristics (capacity, for example) of each of the network links, or change the hosts' software resources (disk image, operating system), or network configuration (IP address, netmask) of the hosts.
 All of these customizations will also be reflected in the RSpec.
 For today's experiment, we won't need many customizations.
 We will, however, assign IP addresses and netmasks to each network interface.

 To assign IP addresses and netmasks to the interfaces that connect the client and router, click on the small box on the link between these two hosts.
 Look for the section titled "Interface to **client**".
 In the IP section, fill in the address **10.0.0.2** and in the netmask section, fill in  **255.255.255.0**.
 Then look for the section titled "Interface to **router**" and fill in the IP address **10.0.0.1** and netmask **255.255.255.0**.